Sorting number: Application to sorting

 In 1950, Hugo Steinhaus observed that these numbers count the number of comparisons used by binary insertion sort, and conjectured (incorrectly) that they give the minimum number of comparisons needed to sort $n$ items using any comparison sort.
-The conjecture was disproved in 1959 by L. R. Ford Jr. and Selmer M. Johnson, who found a different sorting algorithm, the Ford–Johnson merge-insert sort, using fewer comparisons.
+The conjecture was disproved in 1959 by L. R. Ford Jr. and Selmer M. Johnson, who found a different sorting algorithm, the Ford–Johnson merge-insertion sort, using fewer comparisons.

 The same sequence of sorting numbers also gives the worst-case number of comparisons used by merge sort to sort $n$ items.

 Other applications

 The sorting numbers (shifted by one position) also give the sizes of the shortest possible superpatterns for the layered permutations.